DOI-USGS/vizlab-home/README.md

 Vue syntax has changed with the shift to Vue 3.
 We can now use the `<script setup>` composition API syntax to build our components, which requires less boilerplate.
 See the [`<script setup>` guide](https://vuejs.org/api/sfc-script-setup.html).
 Any top-level defined variables or imported components are directly available for use in the `<template>`.
 Components now no longer need to be explicitly named, and can be imported directly by name using the filename, e.g. `import HeaderUSWDSBanner from "./components/HeaderUSWDSBanner.vue"`.

 ## Jenkins setup
 The Jenkins setup has been adjusted slightly to use the new `VITE_{}` environment variables.
 Note that the website extension template set up in `'jenkins/Jenkinsfile.build'` points to GitLab (`labs.waterdata.usgs.gov/visualizations/{VITE_APP_TITLE}`).
 This works with our new development workflow, where repos are developed on GitLab and mirrored to GitHub (e.g., ['vizlab-bottled-water'](https://github.com/DOI-USGS/vizlab-bottled-water)) once reviewed, but for old products that are hosted entirely on GitHub (e.g., [what-is-drought](https://github.com/DOI-USGS/what-is-drought)) and must be built from the GitHub repo, the beginning of this url needs to be revised to point to GitHub instead of GitLab (e.g., `"https://github.com/usgs-vizlab/${params.VITE_APP_TITLE}.git"`, or `"https://github.com/DOI-USGS/${params.VITE_APP_TITLE}.git"`).
+Instructions for setting up the website build on Jenkins are [here](https://doimspp.sharepoint.com/:w:/r/sites/IIDDStaff/Shared%20Documents/Function%20-%20Vizlab/Process%20Guides/Jenkins_GitLab_WebsiteBuild.docx?d=w8fea5277ecbc40579de24656284bc3e8&csf=1&web=1&e=7w38oB).
+Hayley or Cee should complete this step.

 ## Example components
 At the moment this repo contains two example components, both of which use `D3`.